 Prescription Drug Detox: The First Step Towards Recovery

-The first step towards recovery and rehabilitation is a prescription drug detox.
+The first step towards recovery and rehabilitation is the prescription drug detox.
 This process is designed to remove all toxins that prescription drugs leave behind in the system.
-Our medically-supervised drug detox program emcompasses a number of exceptionally effective therapies and medicines that help to ease discomfort and withdrawal symptoms helping patients to start their road to recovery.
-Our intravenous prescription drug detox also replaces these toxins with essential nutrients such as vitamins and minerals, amino acids and oxygen.
+Our medically-supervised drug detox program encompasses several therapies and medicines that help to ease discomfort and withdrawal symptoms assisting patients in starting their road to recovery.